0XE1P/0XE1P/README.md

 ### 🛡️Future Red Team Engineer · Pentester

-I’m not just learning to hack—I’m learning to **think like a system**.
+I’m not just learning to hack - I’m learning to **think like a system**.

 ##  My philosophy

-> 0 and 1 are just digits.
-But in the right sequence, they become keys to other worlds.
+> "0 and 1 are just digits.
+But in the right sequence, they become keys to other worlds."
 ---

 ## 📚 What I'm currently working on